supertoino/NimatorCouchBase/README.md

 This plugin is composed by:

-- Checkers to make REST calls
+1. CouchBase Classes for General  Statistics (with the ability to make HTTP GET calls)
-- L (A Language to check properties from C# Classes with Logical Functions)
+2. L (A Language to check properties from C# Classes with Logical Functions)
-- CouchBase Classes for General

 ### Components
 #### Checkers